yizeyi18/abacus-develop/docs/advanced/input_files/kpt.md

 ## Band structure calculations

 ABACUS uses specified high-symmetry directions of the Brillouin zone for band structure calculations.
-The third line of k-point file should start with ‘Line’ or ‘Line_Cartesian’ for line mode.
-‘Line’ means the positions below are in Direct coordinates, while ‘Line_Cartesian’ means in Cartesian coordinates:
+The third line of k-point file should start with 'Line' or 'Line_Cartesian' for line mode.
+'Line' means the positions below are in Direct coordinates, while 'Line_Cartesian' means in Cartesian coordinates:

 ```